 Therapeutic procedures can be further divided between ablation techniques, used to destroy or remove the tissue, embolization techniques used to shrink the tissue, and palliative techniques that serve to improve patient quality of life and reduce cancer-related pain.

 Because interventional oncology procedures are minimally invasive, they cause less pain, fewer complications, and require much less time for procedure as well as recovery.
 Interventional oncology is typically performed on an outpatient basis.

-Interventional oncology can also greatly assist with other forms of cancer treatment.
-For instance, when chemotherapy is delivered the potency of the treatment is increased while the serious side effects that would be associated with a broader application are decreased.
-Also, if surgery to remove the cancerous tumors is not possible due to the size of the tumor, the number of the tumors, or the location of the tumors, interventional oncology procedures can be used to shrink or reduce the tumors to make surgical removal possible.
+Interventional oncology can also assist with other forms of cancer treatment.
+For instance, when chemotherapy occurs the potency of the treatment increases.
+However, the serious side effects associated with a broader application decrease.
+Also, if surgery to remove the cancerous tumors is not possible due to the size, number, or the location of the tumors, interventional oncology procedures can shrink or reduce the tumors to make surgical removal possible.